 The level of technical quality also shows a strong correlation between the degree of functional quality .
 The reason for this healthy relationship is unknown and is most likely caused by confounding variables.

 The idea that service quality is moderated by factors outside of the direct control of the service provider is a well-known phenomenon in marketing theory.
 Research in food marketing shows that the taste of water can be influenced by the firmness of the cup it was consumed from.3 This pilot study indicates that these types of effects may also exist in the provision of urban water services.

 Although the physical quality of water services can be manipulated by improving operational effectiveness, the perception that customers hold on the level of service is moderated by many other factors.
 The level of hardship can be controlled through pricing controls and rebates, but the socio-economic circumstances of customers can only be managed through empathy with their individual circumstances.
-Involvement with tap water can be influenced by customer engagement and communication.
+Customer engagement and communication can influence involvement with tap water.
 Involvement is important to water utilities as it has been found in other services to also be linked to a consumer’s willingness to pay for services.

 This research into service quality perception is currently being extended to include further data from other water utilities to confirm the results of this pilot study.

 The axiom that the customer is always right needs to be nuanced.
-The customer might not be right about the physical facts of a water service, however, they are always right about their own service quality perception.
-This demonstrates that in order to provide a high level of service to customers, a focus on excellent engineering will not necessarily lead to increased customer satisfaction.
+The customer might not be right about the physical facts of water service.
+However, they are always right about their service quality perception.
+This research demonstrates that to provide a high level of service to customers, a focus on excellent engineering will not necessarily lead to increased customer satisfaction.
 A deep understanding of customers is required to influence the moderating that moderate their perceptions.